qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 1. Late Interaction - [ColBERTv2: Effective and Efficient Retrieval via Lightweight Late Interaction](https://ar5iv.org/abs/2112.01488?utm_source=qdrant&utm_medium=website&utm_campaign=sparse-vectors&utm_content=article&utm_term=sparse-vectors)
 1. [SparseEmbed: Learning Sparse Lexical Representations with Contextual Embeddings for Retrieval](https://research.google/pubs/pub52289/?utm_source=qdrant&utm_medium=website&utm_campaign=sparse-vectors&utm_content=article&utm_term=sparse-vectors)

-Why just read when you try it out?
+**Why just read when you try it out?**

-We've packed an easy-to-use Colab for you: [Sparse Vectors Single Encoder Demo](https://colab.research.google.com/gist/NirantK/ad658be3abefc09b17ce29f45255e14e/splade-single-encoder.ipynb).
+We've packed an easy-to-use Colab for you on how to make a Sparse Vector: [Sparse Vectors Single Encoder Demo](https://colab.research.google.com/gist/NirantK/ad658be3abefc09b17ce29f45255e14e/splade-single-encoder.ipynb).
 Run it, tinker with it, and start seeing the magic unfold in your projects.
 We can't wait to hear how you use it!

 ## Conclusion